Rodolfo Castro Player Props: Pirates vs. Marlins

 Marlins Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Marlins pitching staff ranks third in the league.
+- The Marlins pitching staff ranks first in MLB with a collective 9.6 strikeouts per nine innings.

-- The Marlins have the 14th-ranked team ERA across all MLB pitching staffs (4.11).
+- The Marlins have a 4.09 team ERA that ranks 14th among all league pitching staffs.

-- The Marlins surrender the ninth-fewest home runs in baseball (77 total, one per game).
+- Marlins pitchers combine to allow 79 total home runs at a clip of one per game (to rank 13th in baseball).

-- The lefty's most recent time out was on Saturday against the Washington Nationals, when he threw six innings, surrendering one earned run while allowing four hits.
+- The left-hander last appeared on Sunday against the Washington Nationals, when he threw six innings, allowing two earned runs while giving up five hits.

-- The 25-year-old has amassed an ERA of 3.88, with 9.9 strikeouts per nine innings, in 14 games this season.
-Opponents are hitting .260 against him.

 © 2023 Data Skrive.
 All rights reserved.